-Monetary sovereignty is not something government decides.
-Confidence and use of a fiat currency is not dictated by government nor does it give said government the power to do what it wants with monetary policies.
+Monetary sovereignty is not something the government decides.
+Confidence and use of fiat currency are not dictated by the government nor does it give said government the power to do what it wants with monetary policies.

 There are 152 fiat currencies that have failed due to excess inflation.
 Their average lifespan was 24.6 years and the median lifespan was 7 years.
 In fact, 82 of these currencies lasted less than a decade and 15 of them lasted less than 1 year.

 Given that the world of currencies is a relative one, the average citizen of the world will prefer gold, cryptocurrencies, US dollars or Euros and Yen despite their own imbalances rather than their own currencies.

 Why is this?
 When governments and central banks worldwide try to implement the same mistaken monetary policy of the US and Europe or Japan but without their investment security, institutions and capital freedom, then they fall into their own trap.
 They weaken their own citizens’ trust in the purchasing power of the currency.